 Why Save Water?

 You’ll save energy.
 Saving water is one of the best ways to save energy in your home and community.
 At home, heating water for the shower, tub, sinks, laundry and dishwasher uses a lot of energy – so reducing water use in these areas will reduce your energy bills.
 Water is heavy and it takes a lot of energy to pump, treat and transport water and wastewater.
-This is often the highest energy use in a community, so saving water can help your town or city reduce those costs.
-Power plants use a lot of water, and transporting and heating water uses a lot of energy.
-So, saving water saves energy, and saving energy saves water.
+More on how saving water saves energy and saving energy saves water.

 Tips to Save Water